snaplet/examples/seed/hasura-slack-clone/README.md

-# Hasura Slack Clone: Effortless Database Seeding with Snaplet Generate
+# Hasura Slack Clone: Effortless Database Seeding with Snaplet seed

 ### What's This All About?

-In today's fast-paced development world, efficiently seeding a complex database is crucial for rapid application development. `Snaplet generate` offers a seamless solution, and in this post, we'll explore its powerful capabilities using a Hasura slack clone as a case study.
+In today's fast-paced development world, efficiently seeding a complex database is crucial for rapid application development. `@snaplet/seed` offers a seamless solution, and in this post, we'll explore its powerful capabilities using a Hasura slack clone as a case study.

 ### Our Approach

-To demonstrate the effectiveness of `snaplet generate`, we'll take a Hasura slack clone as our example.
-We'll deploy a local Hasura instance using the Hasura CLI and Docker, followed by employing `snaplet generate` to populate our app with data.
+To demonstrate the effectiveness of `@snaplet/seed`, we'll take a Hasura slack clone as our example.
+We'll deploy a local Hasura instance using the Hasura CLI and Docker, followed by employing `@snaplet/seed` to populate our app with data.

 ### Prerequisites